-In order to protect student safety and sustain an educational program free from disruption, state law permits the Academy to take action against any person - student or nonstudent - who:
+To protect student safety and sustain an educational program free from disruption, state law permits the Academy to act against any person - student or nonstudent - who:

 - Disrupts classes while on school property or on public property that is within 500 feet of school property.
-Class disruption includes making loud noises; trying to entice a student away from, or to prevent a student from attending, a required class or activity; entering a classroom without authorization; and disrupting the activity with profane language or any misconduct. - Interferes with an authorized activity by seizing control of all or part of a building. - Interferes with the movement of people at an exit or an entrance to school property. - Interferes with the movement of people in an exit, an entrance, or a hallway of a school building without authorization from an administrator. - Interferes with the transportation of students in school vehicles. - Uses force, violence, or threats in an attempt to prevent participation in an authorized assembly. - Uses force, violence, or threats in an attempt to prevent people from entering or leaving school property without authorization from an administrator. - Uses force, violence, or threats to cause disruption during an assembly.
+Class disruption includes making loud noises; trying to entice a student away from, or to prevent a student from attending, a required class or activity; entering a classroom without authorization; and disrupting the activity with profane language or any misconduct. - Interferes with an authorized activity by seizing control of all or part of a building. - Interferes with the movement of people at an exit or an entrance to school property. - Interferes with the movement of people in an exit, an entrance, or a hallway of a school building without authorization from an administrator. - Interferes with the transportation of students in school vehicles. - Use force, violence, or threats to prevent participation in an authorized assembly. - Uses force, violence, or threats to prevent people from entering or leaving school property without authorization from an administrator. - Uses force, violence, or threats to cause disruption during an assembly.